Koide formula: Overview

-No matter what masses are chosen to stand in place of the electron, muon, and tau, the ratio Q is constrained to 1/3 ≤ Q < 1.
-The upper bound follows from the fact that the square roots are necessarily positive, and the lower bound follows from the Cauchy–Bunyakovsky–Schwarz inequality.
-The experimentally determined value, 2/3, lies at the center of the mathematically allowed range.
-But note that removing the requirement of positive roots, it is possible to fit an extra tuple in the quark sector (the one with strange, charm and bottom).
+This means that the formula's prediction is currently accurate within experimental bounds.

 The mystery is in the physical value.
 Not only is the result peculiar, in that three ostensibly arbitrary numbers give a simple fraction, but also in that in the case of electron, muon, and tau, Q is exactly halfway between the two extremes of all possible combinations: 1/3 (if the three masses were equal) and 1 (if one mass dwarfs the other two).
 Q is a dimensionless quantity, so the relation holds regardless of which unit is used to express the magnitudes of the masses.